smadabat1/Tengen/README.md

 │                                                      │
 │  auth/   vault/   tools/   core/                     │
 │  ├─ JWT + Argon2id auth                              │
-│  ├─ AES-256-GCM encryption service                  │
+│  ├─ AES-256-GCM encryption service (passwords       │
+│  │   & notes)                                       │
+│  ├─ Per-note lock cache (notes_unlock_cache)        │
 │  ├─ HIBP k-anonymity client (httpx async)           │
 │  ├─ zxcvbn password strength                        │
 │  └─ In-memory session key cache (the barrier)       │
 │                                                      │
 │  SQLAlchemy ORM → SQLite (WAL mode)                  │
+│  models: User · VaultEntry · Note · NoteFolder      │
 └─────────────────────────────────────────────────────┘
 ```

 ### Security model

-1. **At rest** — every entry's password, username, and notes are AES-256-GCM encrypted.
+1. **At rest** — every vault entry (passwords, usernames, URLs, field notes) and every private note's body are AES-256-GCM encrypted individually.
 The encryption key is never written to disk.
 Ever.
 2. **Authentication** — master passwords are hashed with Argon2id, the current gold standard for password hashing.
 Not bcrypt.
 Not MD5.
 Please not MD5.
 3. **Key derivation & lifecycle** — Argon2id raw mode derives the 256-bit AES key from master password + stored salt on login (same algorithm used for the auth hash, same tunable env params).
 The key is never stored — it lives only in a TTL session cache and is purged on logout or expiry.
+4. **Per-note locks** — individual notes can be protected with an additional PIN/password on top of the vault master key.
+Unlocked notes are held in a short-lived in-memory cache separate from the main session cache and are cleared on lock or logout.
-4. **HIBP privacy** — only the first 5 hex characters of `SHA1(password)` are sent to HaveIBeenPwned.
+5. **HIBP privacy** — only the first 5 hex characters of `SHA1(password)` are sent to HaveIBeenPwned.
 The full hash and plaintext never leave your machine.
 This is called k-anonymity and it's clever.

 ---